NOTE: Analysis is mixed in with the relation of

 (11) The cloud and mist suddenly gone, in this violet world we see a balcony of what seems a large building composed of a cement-like or stony material.
 The wall of the balcony is composed of three great slabs of this material in uneven heights.
 We have only a medium-shot of the balcony, unable to see its environment, the whole building, as Cooper plummets down into it, disappearing behind the wall.
 The violent wind sounds that had accompanied his fall stop.

 Cooper's journey through the white-flecked darkness (I hesitate to call it starry darkness due to the relationship to the particulates that swirl around Henry in Eraserhead, as I've described in part two), especially with his entry into the lilac cloud (I was immediately reminded me of a lotus blossom), has been bewildering and disorienting, partly because of the length of time afforded this journey.
 We are given an opportunity to ourselves become as presumably disoriented as Cooper, to begin to share in the experience rather than just briefly witnessing his fall.
 In part one I had discussed how our introduction to the glass box recalled staging elements of Blue Velvet that again sought to make the audience aware of voyeuristic witnessing versus experience via Jeffrey being pulled out of Dorothy's closet and into the action.
-We have the same happening here with time affording some audience immersion, which is unusual in television, as well as film.
+We have the same happening here, increased audience immersion (at least with those who can concentrate on the scenes) due the amount of time afforded some scenes, which these days is very unusual in television, as well as film.
 Even decades ago there was the acceptance that audience attention spans had radically shortened, due commercials, and wouldn't tolerate long, contemplative shots or scenes.
 What was wanted was constant action, change, to keep the audience absorbed.
 I was confronting this even as a playwright, back in the late 1980s and in te 1990s, with directors feeling they needed to change theater to accommodate the shortened attention span.
 Instead, Lynch/Frost are taking pains to accustom the viewer to lengthier shots and scenes.
 How things were plotted in the first two parts have prepared the viewer for part three.

 To make a comparison with Kubrick, his early pacing in 2001 helped to prepare the viewer for the extended journey through the infinite.

-(12) As an absurd reward for the viewer staying tuned in to Cooper's journey, the manner in which he plummets suddenly into this balcony and disappears is pretty funny.
+(12) As an absurd reward for the viewer staying tuned in to Cooper's journey, the manner in which he plummets suddenly into this balcony and disappears is hilarious.

 That's gotta hurt.
 Except it doesn't.
 However the physical body works in this dimension, it's nothing like in ours.